Learn how to care for an Anthurium.

 Anthuriums are flowering plants native to the Americas.
 They are known for their brightly colored flowers, which aren’t really flowers but are modified waxy leaves!
 The more bright indirect light this plant is positioned in, the more ‘flowers’ it can produce.
 To keep this plant happy and healthy, prune off dead or dying foliage, and keep away from radiators and air conditioners.
 Like other blooming plants, the anthurium will go through blooming cycles – a few months without showy “flowers”, a few months with.
 Each bloom can last up to eight weeks.

-Thrives in bright indirect to medium indirect light.
-Not suited for intense, direct sun.
+Thrives in bright indirect light, but can tolerate medium indirect light.
+Avoid direct sun.

 Anthuriums do not like dry air, so be sure to keep humidity around the plant around 80% during the winter.
 During the fall or winter, you can help to boost humidity with a humidifier or wet pebble tray.

 Average home temperature of 65°–75°F.

 CAUSE: Too much direct sunlight or overwatering